 - Take timestamped, geolocated photos (most smartphones include this information automatically, but check your settings).
 Repeat photos several times through the season.

 - Document yield loss from the damaged area and an undamaged area.
-Choose a similar planting (same age, cultivar, rootstock, etc).
-For perennial crops (e.g. vineyards, orchards, asparagus, berries) products such as phenoxy’s may necessitate documenting the effects for several years after the damage occurred.
+Choose a similar planting (same age, cultivar, rootstock, etc.).
+For perennial crops (e.g. vineyards, orchards, asparagus, berries) herbicides such as Group 4’s may necessitate documenting the effects for several years after the damage occurred.

 Anyone using pesticides is responsible for their safe application.
 For example, the Ontario Pesticides Act requires that licensed spray applicators carry a specialized liability insurance policy that provides appropriate coverage for their business.
 Operators who work on a “for hire” basis (e.g. a licensed spray applicator) or away from their own farm operation will need additional coverage.
 Where drift damages adjacent crops, insurance adjustors generally ask the following questions: